FREE SHIPPING on orders over $65 International: over $250

 Grandpa style is a good choice for when you don’t have the time for a full traditional tea ceremony or perhaps you’re on the go or at work.

-Usually, only white, yellow and green teas are brewed grandpa style because they don’t require as high loose leaf ratio as do oolongs, pu-erh and red teas to get the best taste.
-Although there is still a big community of tea drinkers that actually prefer to drink these teas grandpa style.
+Usually, only white, yellow and green teas are brewed grandpa style because they don’t require high loose leaf ratio.
+However, those who enjoy a strong, caffeinated brew, might give it a try with oolongs, pu-erh and red teas as well to get the best taste.
+There is a big community of tea drinkers that actually prefer to drink these teas grandpa style.

 5 Easy Steps To Brew Grandpa Style Tea: